SysKitTeam/docs-monitor/how-to/powershell-scripts/download-scripts.md

 ---
-title: Download Scripts
-description: >-
-  This article describes how to download and import the available predefined PowerShell scripts from SysKit’s repository.
+description: This article describes how to download and import the available predefined PowerShell scripts from SysKit’s repository.
-author: Andrea Budisa
-date: 23/6/2017
 ---

 # Download Scripts